 2. Modular Block Wall System.
 Place the modular block units in the sequence shown on the Engineered Drawings.
 Place the first course level with the front face edges tightly abutted together, with the bottom of the modular block units in full contact with the leveling pad and properly aligned on the prepared leveling pad at the locations and elevations shown on the drawings.

 Do not install modular blocks that overhang the leveling pad transversely.
 Reconstruct the leveling pad if the modular blocks are transversely overhanging.
-Blocks are allowed to extend beyond the end of the leveling pad up to 6 inches (150 mm) when the leveling pad changes elevation.
+Blocks are allowed to extend beyond the end of the leveling pad up to 6 inches when the leveling pad changes elevation.
 Fill the void with SGB immediately after the first row of blocks are set.

-Place a 12-inch by 18-inch (300 mm by 450 mm) precut piece of geotextile fabric, conforming to 840.03.D, behind the vertical joints between adjacent modular blocks.
-Use a ½-inch (13 mm) diameter rod or similar device to tamp the fabric to implant it along the architectural face form line of the adjacent blocks.
+Place a 12-inch by 18-inch precut piece of geotextile fabric, conforming to 840.03.D, behind the vertical joints between adjacent modular blocks.
+Use a ½-inch ( diameter rod or similar device to tamp the fabric to implant it along the architectural face form line of the adjacent blocks.
 Orient the long dimension of the fabric to be parallel to and to completely cover the vertical joint.

-Place Porous Backfill drainage material in a maximum lift thickness of 8 inches (200 mm) to a minimum distance of 1 foot (0.3 m) behind the modular block units and in the joint between adjacent blocks.
+Place Porous Backfill drainage material in a maximum lift thickness of 8 inches to a minimum distance of 1 foot behind the modular block units and in the joint between adjacent blocks.
 Consolidate the backfill between the blocks by hand tamping.
-Compact the porous backfill by a minimum of three passes of a vibratory plate compactor that applies a centrifugal force between ½ to 2 tons (0.6 to 2.2 metric tons).
+Compact the porous backfill by a minimum of three passes of a vibratory plate compactor that applies a centrifugal force between ½ to 2 tons.

 Place a strip of Geotextile Fabric, Type A, between the Porous Backfill and the SGB in the reinforced soil zone as shown on the Engineered Drawings.